brandovidal/admin-api/README.md

 Copy the `.env.example` file to `.env` and fill in the required environment variables.
 Replicate the `.env.example` file to `.env.test` and fill in the required environment variables.
-Replicate the `.env.example` file to `.env.dev` and fill in the required environment variables.
+Replicate the `.env.example` file to `.env.development` and fill in the required environment variables.
 Use pnpm to install the dependencies https://pnpm.io/es/installation.

 ## 📖 How to use